sunjay/rust-rfc-data/README.md

 * You may *often* need to stop the downloading with Ctrl/Cmd+C when you run into GitHub's rate limiting
 * This is despite the very conservative limits imposed on the downloading code (downloading is slow on purpose)

-To collect some stats from the data and write a CSV file:
+### 3. To collect some stats from the data and write a CSV file:

+Output is written to a file called `rfcs.csv`.

 ```
 ./process.js
 # Or
 node --harmony process.js
 ```

-This is done in two stages so you don't have to redownload the data each time you change how you process it.

 [Node.js]: https://nodejs.org/
 [token]: https://github.com/settings/tokens